iapyeh/sshscript/v2/tutorial-threading.md

 ##  🔵 <a name="bind"></a>session.bind(),session.thread(): Binding a session to threads or functions

-SSHScript 2.0 supports a session connects to multiple hosts at the same time.
-When connecting to multiple hosts, the effective session is the last connection made.
+When a session is connecting to multiple hosts, the effective session is the last connection made.
-What if you want to execute commands on previous sessions?
+What if you want to execute commands on previous connecting sessions?
 That is why "session.bind()" comes into play.
 The effective session of a thread or a function could be arbitrary assigned by "session.bind()".